content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 **Step 2:**

--   push the files from your local repo to the remote repo.
+-   Push the files from your local repo to the remote repo.
--   Now, am going to push two files i.e., file1.md and file2.md from local reo to remote repo.
+-   Now the two files i.e., file1.md and file2.md are pushed from the local reposotory to the remote repository.

     ![](media/1f45e3b1e282e97a24d4cc3613e32df3.png)